Chinese Dream: Chinese literature

-Western literature
+Western writing

-In 2008, architect Neville Mars, author Adrian Hornsby, and the Dynamic City Foundation published The Chinese Dream – a society under construction.
-The book investigates China's initial wave of rapid urbanization as it transitions to a socialist market economy.
-Maps of the emerging spatial forms and analysis of the economic development processes that have originated within the extreme conditions of the 1980s and 1990s are combined with progressive planning concepts and personal portraits of a rapidly changing society.
-As such, it synthesizes a body of research to tackle the main paradoxes at the heart of China's struggle for change and a more equitable and sustainable future.

-According to Mars, "The present is so all-consuming that fast realities threaten to eclipse the slow dream of tomorrow."
-The overarching premise of the book is that China reveals a direct correlation between its shifting urban forms and its waning societal objectives.
-Written eight years ahead of the 12th FYP that holds the same thematic title "The Chinese Dream" (中国梦 (Zhōngguó Mèng)), it introduces the notion that China's highly fragmented, unchanging urban patterns determine a path of increasing inefficiency and energy-dependence.

-Mars introduces the term "MUD," or Market-driven Unintentional Development to describe this new hybrid urban condition, and suggests that planning itself needs to be radically redefined to be effective and not contribute to ex-urbanization.
-The conclusion of the book is "No New Cities" (杜绝新城), and a call for models of upgrading existing urban centers and suburbs.
+Dutch architect Neville Mars used the phrase in his 2006 architecture text, Chinese Dream: A Society under Construction.

-In 2010, author Helen H. Wang published her first book The Chinese Dream.
-The book is based on over 100 interviews of the new members of the middle class in China.
-In the book, Wang did not define the Chinese Dream.
-Rather, she conveyed the hopes and dreams of the Chinese people through intimate portraits of this growing demographic.

-The Chinese Dream was translated into Chinese (中国梦) and published in China in 2011.
+In 2010, author Helen H. Wang published her book The Chinese Dream: The Rise of the World's Largest Middle Class and What it Means to You, which was translated into Chinese (中国梦) and published in China in 2011.
 In 2012, the second edition of The Chinese Dream with a foreword by Lord Wei was published.
-In the foreword, Wei wrote:
+He wrote:

 The Chinese Dream today as portrayed in Helen's book speaks of a changing China that is discovering consumerism, that is increasingly globalised, and also at a crossroads.
 Will her path in years to come continue to be one that resembles that of Western countries with all the benefits of further urbanization, wealth, and industrialization, but at the same time challenges in managing scarce resources, population migration, and the social problems that affluence can bring, elsewhere called 'Affluenza'?
 Or will the Chinese people themselves inside and outside China create a new sustainable Chinese Dream, based on their ancient values of respect for culture, family, and nature, harnessing technology and creativity?